spacetelescope/gwcs/docs/gwcs/selector_model.rst

   >>> for i in range(1, 7):
           transforms[i] = Mapping([0, 0, 1]) | Shift(i * 0.1) & Shift(i * 0.2) & Scale(i * 0.1)

-One way to initialize `~gwcs.selector.SelectorMask` is to pass it the shape of the array and the vertices of each slit on the detector {label: vertices} see :meth: `~gwcs.selector.SelectorMask.from_vertices`.
+One way to initialize `~gwcs.selector.LabelMapperArray` is to pass it the shape of the array and the vertices of each slit on the detector {label: vertices} see :meth: `~gwcs.selector.LabelMapperArray.from_vertices`.
 In this example the mask is an array with the size of the detector where each item in the array corresponds to a pixel on the detector and its value is the slice number (label) this pixel belongs to.